 - MIT Travel Card, for use while booking travel arrangements and while abroad

 - International rental car use: Travelers are strongly discouraged from renting vehicles in most international destinations because of the significant safety and security risks.
-However, should need dictate the use of a rental vehicle, travelers should ensure they are familiar with local laws and regulations and insurance should be purchased for all international rentals (including visits to Canada, Bermuda, Puerto Rico, and the Caribbean.)
+However, should need dictate the use of a rental vehicle, travelers should ensure they are familiar with local laws and regulations and insurance should be purchased for all international rentals (including visits to Canada, Mexico, Bermuda, Puerto Rico, and the Caribbean.)
 Statutorily required rental insurance should be purchased.
 Insurance can be purchased using the MIT Travel Card or out-of-pocket and reimbursed.